LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/update-work.rst.txt

 .. admonition:: Examples

-   Assume your past-self created a method to check if every integer in an ArrayList is identical.
+   Assume your past-self created a method to check if every integer in a single ArrayList is identical.
 Later, your more experienced self tackles the same problem.